-The Council is currently budgeting to take an additional £2m of new borrowing in 2022/23 to finance its capital programme.
+The Council is currently budgeting to take an additional £2m of new borrowing in 2023/24, and a further £1m in 2024/25 to finance its capital programme.
 There will remain a cost of carry (the difference between higher borrowing costs and lower investment returns), to any new long-term borrowing that causes a temporary increase in cash balances as this position will almost certainly incur a revenue cost.

-2.3.4 Borrowing Strategy 2022/23
+2.3.4 Borrowing Strategy 2023/24

 The Council is currently maintaining an under-borrowed position (see 2.3.1 above).
 This means that the capital borrowing need (the Capital Financing Requirement), has not been fully funded with loan debt, as cash supporting the Council's reserves, balances and cash flow has been used as a temporary measure.
 This represents "internal borrowing".
-This strategy is prudent since investment returns remain low, and counterparty risk is still an issue that needs to be considered.
+This strategy is prudent as medium and longer dated borrowing rates are expected to fall from their current levels once prevailing inflation concerns are addressed by tighter near-term monetary policy in the form of Bank Rate increaes in the first half of 2023.

-However, against this background and the risks within the economic forecast outlined above, and the potential cost of carry (see 2.3.5 below), caution will be adopted with the 2022/23 treasury operations.
+However, against this background and the risks within the economic forecast outlined above, and the potential cost of carry, caution will be adopted with the 2023/24 treasury operations.
 The Chief Financial Officer will monitor interest rates in financial markets and adopt a pragmatic approach to changing circumstances:

-- If it was felt that there was a significant risk of a sharp FALL in long and short term rates (e.g. due to a marked increase of risks around a relapse into recession, or a risk of deflation), then long term borrowing will be postponed, and potential rescheduling from fixed rate funding into short term borrowing will be considered. - If it was felt that there was a significant risk of a much sharper RISE in long and short term rates than that currently forecast, perhaps arising from an acceleration in the rate of increase in central rates in the UK and US, an increase in world economic activity or a sudden rise in inflation risk, then the portfolio position will be re-appraised with the likely action that fixed rate funding will be drawn whilst interest rates are still lower than they are projected to be in the next few years.
+• If it was felt that there was a significant risk of a sharp FALL in long and short term rates (e.g. due to a marked increase of risks around a relapse into recession, or a risk of deflation), then long term borrowing will be postponed, and potential rescheduling from fixed rate funding into short term borrowing will be considered.

+• If it was felt that there was a significant risk of a much sharper RISE in long and short term rates than that currently forecast, perhaps arising from an acceleration in the rate of increase in central rates in the UK and US, an increase in world economic activity or a sudden rise in inflation risk, then the portfolio position will be re-appraised with the likely action that fixed rate funding will be drawn whilst interest rates are still lower than they are projected to be in the next few years.